Eamonn-Lee/AudioSteganography/README.md

 # AudioSteganography
 Completed for COMP6841
 ## Failed techniques
-Amplitude Zero crossing encoder and decoder are within failAmpZero/main.py Frequency Domain encoder and decoder are failFrequencyDomain/e.py and failFrequencyDomain/d.py respectively
+Amplitude Zero crossing encoder and decoder are within 'failAmpZero/main.py'

+Frequency Domain encoder and decoder are 'failFrequencyDomain/e.py' and 'failFrequencyDomain/d.py' respectively

+## Application
+'driver.py' utilises 'harmful.py' to simulate running harmful code as a example of using audiosteganography in a malicious context

 ## Usage
 1) compile c executables via makefile